-You are admitted to the Master Program in Atmospheric Sciences, congratulations!
+You are admitted to the Master Program in Meteorology, Atmospheric and Climate-System Sciences, congratulations!
 The focus of our programme is on the Earth system: Atmosphere, Hydrosphere, Biosphere, and their interconnections.
-Teaching and supervision in the programme are provided by the Institute for the Atmospheric and Earth System Research (INAR), one of the research leaders in the Atmospheric and Earth System sciences worldwide.
+Teaching and supervision in the programme are provided by the

 We believe that multidisciplinary and holistic approach are the key to solve the challenges faced by our planet.
-Our study tracks offer solid basis in Meteorology, Physics of the Hydrosphere, Aerosol Physics, Atmospheric Chemistry or Biogeochemical Cycles.
+Our study tracks offer solid basis in Aerosol Physics and Atmospheric Chemistry, Biosphere-Atmosphere Cycles, Climate and Sustainability, Meteorology, and Physics of the Hydrosphere.
 You can learn and apply state-of-the-art methods of research, from lab experiments and observations (in-situ and remote sensing) to modelling and data science/machine learning.

 We consider phenomena and processes across the scales: from nanoparticles to weather systems, from long-term trends to extreme events, and all over the planet: from Arctic tundra and boreal forest to Southern Ocean and megacities.
 During your studies, you will gain climate expertise to shape future career in academia, industry, or elsewhere.